hmrc/upscan-initiate/README.md

 </form>
 ```

+# Error handling

+In case of problems with uploading the file (file too small, too large, configuration problems), AWS
+will sent response that complies with this document: https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html

 # Additional notes

 The service is not implemented yet.
 Among others, storage of metadata, constraint validation, virus scanning and